 Inspiring answers by Pauline White, one of our STEM Ambassadors on her life and working in a Real Estate Analyst career.

-Pauline White – Real Estate Analyst, Zurich Ins
+Pauline White – Real Estate Analyst career, Zurich Ins

 2. What is something about you people might not know?